-Yesterday, Nvidia announced the newest generation server-class Quadro graphics processors, the Quadro RTX family, which can handle ray tracing in real time.
+Back in 2018, Nvidia announced its newest generation server-class Quadro graphics processors, the Quadro RTX family, which could handle ray tracing in real-time.
 Nvidia will tell you that ray tracing is the holy grail of graphics rendering technology, but what, exactly, is it?
 And why is it so important?

 To put it simply, ray-tracing is a rendering technique that produces photorealistic graphics with true-to-life lighting and shadow formations.
 The process accounts for the physical properties of rendered objects and their material composition to accurately simulate how light interacts with them, including the level of light reflection, refraction or absorption.